What is the Window of Tolerance and How It Impacts Your Life

 Pathways to Healing and Support

-Strategies to Manage Emotions and Expand Your Window of Tolerance
+Strategies to Manage Emotions

 Grounding Techniques to Stay in the Present Moment

 Grounding techniques are powerful tools for staying connected to the present moment.
-They help manage emotional intensity by anchoring you in the here and now.
+They manage emotional intensity by anchoring you in the here and now.

 Grounding methods remind you of your surroundings.
 They pull you back from worrying about past traumas or future anxieties.